Shoulder

 Corticosteroid Injection

 A peritendinous corticosteroid injection into the bicipital groove (ultrasound-guided for accuracy) provides effective short-to-medium term pain relief and reduces tenosynovial inflammation.
-Care is taken to inject around — not into — the tendon to minimize the small risk of tendon weakening.
+Care is taken to inject around the tendon, not into it, to minimize the small risk of tendon weakening.
 Two to three injections per year is the typical maximum.

 Frequently Asked Questions